The Illustrious Vino Nobile, ”the perfect wine, of noble men”, is a crossroads in Tuscany

-However, many come towards Montepulciano from Siena, after a visit in Pienza.
+However, many come towards Montepulciano from Siena, after a visit to Pienza.
 In only 15 km, following the panoramic SP146 east you will find yourself climbing the hill for Montepulciano.

 Suggested parking is P8 (Via dei Filosofi, 53045) or P7 (Via dell'Oriolo, 53045) are fairly close to the city center.

 Set on the main roads heading north and south (Arezzo / Chiusi) and east/west (Val d’Orcia / Lago Trasimeno), Montepulciano has always commanded quite a bit of power from the earliest of times.
-However, its growth and wealth was heavily dependent on the expansion in the valley, unfortunately the infested waters often left the area reeling with malaria and other water-related diseases.
+However, its growth and wealth were heavily dependent on the expansion in the valley, unfortunately, the infested waters often left the area reeling with malaria and other water-related diseases.

 When peace was established between Florence and Siena, like many other towns, Montepulciano lost its importance as a military stronghold and started to decline, it took the Medici family's intervention to reclaim the swamp land to put it back on the road to fame and fortune.
 As soon as the area was reclaimed and the water was drained it took off once more.

 Read this article for a virtual tour of Montepulciano.

 Montepulciano Nobile, of all Wines, is the King

 The very name of the wine stems from years of recognition by poets and nobility such as ”the perfect wine, of noble men” and “of all wines, is the king”.
-Some say that the name “vino nobile” derives from these very comments but history shows that Adamo Fanetti was the first to call is wine with this name.
+Some say that the name “vino nobile” derives from these very comments but history shows that Adamo Fanetti was the first to call wine with this name.